BNTechie/Longitudinal-data-Analysis/Mixed Effect Model/README.md

+# Mixed effect model for longitudinal data
 A mixed-effects model in statistics is a type of statistical model that incorporates both fixed effects and random effects.
-These models are particularly useful for analyzing data where observations are grouped or clustered, such as in longitudinal studies where repeated measurements are taken on the same subjects over time.
+These models are beneficial for analyzing data where observations are grouped or clustered, such as in longitudinal studies where repeated measurements are taken on the same subjects over time.